 • Copy of your Governing document

-• Copy of your Child Protection policy/safeguarding policy/vulnerable adults policy as applicable
+• Copy of your safeguarding policy for children and young people/vulnerable adults as applicable

 • Latest annual accounts